 This online training program is at no cost to members and required for all associate members of the chapter.
-It educates members on the facts of alcohol abuse, hazing and sexual assault.
+It educates members on the facts of alcohol abuse, hazing, sexual assault, mental health and inclusivity.
 This program helps to empower students to make informed decisions and provides simple strategies to help keep themselves and their friends safe.